Sabah Al-Ahmad Al-Jaber Al-Sabah: Jailing of critics, including Members of Parliament

 Dozens of protesters in Kuwait were arrested for criticizing Al-Sabah.
 In 2010, the U.S. State Department said it had concerns about the case of Kuwaiti blogger and journalist Mohammad Abdul-Kader al-Jassem who was on trial for allegedly criticizing the ruling al-Sabah family and accusing Prime Minister Nasser Al-Sabah of mismanagement and corruption, and faced up to 18 years in prison if convicted.
 He was detained after a complaint against him was issued by the office of Sabah al-Ahmad al-Sabah.

 In January 2013, Ayad Al-Hirbi was sentenced to two years in prison for tweeting: "We call on the Kuwaiti government to abide by international agreements it has signed respecting human rights.
 As a nation, Kuwait must work toward broadening freedoms, not limiting them."

 Al-Sabah jailed several members of parliament for criticizing him publicly.
 In February 2013, a Kuwaiti court sentenced three former MPs to three years in prison with hard labor for insulting Sabah, and sentenced another man to five years in prison for insulting Sabah.
 At the time, over 300 people were detained in Kuwait on charges of insulting him.

 In 2016, a Kuwaiti court sentenced 16 people to two years in prison after they were found re-circulating a 2012 speech by opposition leader Musallam Al-Barrak which criticised Al Sabah.
 Al-Barrak, a former MP, was sentenced to two years in prison in 2015.

 Death and succession

-After months of hospitalization in the Mayo Clinic Hospital in Rochester, Minnesota, the United States, Sheikh Sabah died on 29 September 2020 at the age of 91 due to long-term health issues.
+After months of hospitalization at the Mayo Clinic Hospital in Rochester, Minnesota, Sheikh Sabah died on 29 September 2020 at the age of 91 due to long-term health issues.
 The Kuwaiti government declared 40 days of mourning.
-Sabah's half-brother, the crown prince of Kuwait, Sheikh Nawaf, was announced as the Emir of Kuwait.
-Al-Sabah was buried at Sulaibikhat Cemetery alongside his family.
-After Sabah death, many Arab countries declared mourning periods.
+Sabah's half-brother, the crown prince of Kuwait, Sheikh Nawaf, was designated as the new Emir of Kuwait.
+Sabah was buried on 30 September at Sulaibikhat Cemetery alongside his family.

+After Sabah's death, many Arab countries declared mourning periods.
 Jordan announced forty days of national mourning.
 Qatar, Bahrain, Oman, Egypt, Libya, United Arab Emirates, Lebanon, State of Palestine and Mauritania all declared three-day mourning periods.
 Djibouti declared two days of mourning.
 India, Iraq, Bangladesh and Cuba declared one day of mourning.

+A street in Dubai, road axis and bridge in Qatar, those 3 were also renamed in honour of him.

 Honors and awards

+He received "Order of Mubarak the Great" on 25 June 1978 and Post 1991, he also received Order of Kuwait and Kuwait Liberation Medal.